Okita0512/BBGKY_1D_spinboson/README.md

 This directory contains a BBGKY-based hierarchy propagator for a 1D spin-boson model.

-The current setup is restricted to the spin-boson case.
-The pyrazine model has been removed from the source tree because this implementation is more reliable for the 1D spin-boson problem.

 ## Files

 - `BBGKY.py`: core hierarchy builder, filtering utilities, and time propagator.